Get Your Money

 you get there.

-The Michigan Achievement Scholarship
+The Michigan Achievement Scholarship and the Community College Guarantee

 The only way you can find out if you’re eligible: File the FAFSA.